Motion of an elastic capsule in a constricted microchannel: Results

 \subsection{Motion in the constriction: Effect of the capillary number}

 We first consider the sinusoidal symmetric constriction of length $l=4$, that is, geometry S4 in Table \ref{tab:channel_dimension_sym}.
 In Figure \ref{fig:behaviourcapsule} we show the capsule shape on the $z=0$ (first row), $y=0$ (second row), $x=0$ (third row) plane at different positions along its trajectory: before entering the constriction (first column), at the center of the constriction (second column), exiting the constriction (third column), and well past the constriction (fourth column).
+These profiles are cross-sections of the full 3D shape.
 We compare the behavior of 3 different capillary numbers.

 When the capsule approaches the constriction its front part is affected by the accelerating and converging flow and adjusts to it through the elongated ``triangular'' shape seen in Figure \ref{fig:behaviourcapsule}(a).
 The capsule is stretched along the $x$-axis in the middle of the constriction [Figure \ref{fig:behaviourcapsule}(b)], while is compressed along $x$, but stretched along $y$, when it exits from it [Figure \ref{fig:behaviourcapsule}(c)-(d)].
 This ``rebound'' effect is caused by the rear of the capsule moving faster than the front in the diverging flow, a mechanism specular to that in a converging flow.
 It has been verified that the ``rebound'' effect occurs earlier for stiff capsules.
 Observe the concomitant stretching of the capsule in the $z$-direction [Figure \ref{fig:behaviourcapsule}(g)].
 The steady state shape is gradually recovered downstream [Figure \ref{fig:behaviourcapsule}(d),(h),(l)].